Los Gigantes Travel Guide

 Nightlife

-Although Los Gigantes has a selection of bars and even nightclubs, it is a peaceful resort and does not have an energetic nightlife.
+Although Los Gigantes has a selection of bars and even nightclubs, it's a peaceful resort and does not have an energetic nightlife.
 Much of the live music and entertainment in Los Gigantes is provided by the hotels and restaurants.
 Visitors will hear jazz, salsa, rock music, and the local folk music called Tenderete.
 Most of the bars and clubs in the resort are centred in Santiago Bajo.

 Holiday activities